-Many of such Helicopter Rescue has taken place with companies which sell the trek on under cost package and later on push the trekkers and climbers to agree to airlifts for minor illness to the multiple claims for a single chopper ride.
-However, at some point, trekkers and climbers who look for the fast return after the adventure also have increased the Heli Rescue Scam.
+Many of such Helicopter Rescue has taken place with companies that sell the trek on cost package and later on push the trekkers and climbers to agree to airlifts for minor illness to the multiple claims for a single chopper ride.
+However, at some point, trekkers and climbers who look for a fast return after the adventure also have increased the Heli Rescue Scam.
 Once the hospital in Kathmandu certifies the documents saying that a rescue was medically justified thus the insurance company pays the claimed bills.

-As per the committee suggestion, the rescue operation in Nepal will be conducted through the Nepal Police from September 2018 to ensure safety and reliability and to stop any such scams.
+As per the committee's suggestion, the rescue operation in Nepal will be conducted through the Nepal Police from September 2018 to ensure safety and reliability and to stop any such scams.
 Nepal Police should abide by Public Procurement Regulation while selecting helicopter companies and hospitals for the rescue and treatment of tourists.
 As per the panel report, Nepal Police can spend immediately for rescue works from its Welfare Fund and be reimbursed through the insurance claimed.

-Such travel related scan can happen any where in the world, some number of common tourist targeted scams that one have to be worry, thus recommend to have a look on some of the example of travel scams in Nepal
+Such travel-related scan can happen anywhere in the world, some number of common tourist targeted scams that one have to be worry, thus recommend to have a look on some of the example of travel scams in Nepal